A large-scale heterogeneous 3D magnetic resonance brain imaging dataset for self-supervised learning: Background Summary

-Minimal preprocessing was applied to retain the raw characteristics of the original images while improving usability.
-We also release code for self-supervised pretraining and fine-tuning to facilitate benchmarking, method development, and broader adoption of SSL in medical imaging.
-FOMO60K was developed in parallel with the FOMO25 challenge at MICCAI 2025~\cite{fomo25}, which aims to catalyze progress in self-supervised learning for medical imaging.
-The dataset will continue to grow in future releases as additional cohorts and modalities become available.
+FOMO260K is available as a single download from Hugging Face (\href{https://huggingface.co/datasets/FOMO-MRI/FOMO260K}{link}), together with code to preprocess the scans, incorporate additional datasets, perform self-supervised pretraining, and finetune models.
+This setup enables method development, standardized benchmarking, reproducible experiments, and broader adoption of SSL in medical imaging.
+An earlier release of this dataset, FOMO45K, was developed in parallel with the Foundation Model challenge at MICCAI 2025 (FOMO25)~\cite{Munk2026}, which aims to catalyze progress in self-supervised learning for medical imaging.
+Since then, the dataset has been significantly expanded to form FOMO260K, and it will continue to grow in future releases as additional cohorts and modalities become available.